 Equally important to your budding business is where you’re going to put your hard earned money.
 Sure you’re going to pay bills with it and could go without an account, but what do you do the first time someone writes a check to “My Pensacola Wedding Photographer”.
 Try getting that cashed at a bank.
 So once you have your business license you can and should sign up for a business checking account.
 Any money that comes into your business should come in there first.
 Once you’ve paid your business expenses and put aside money for taxes then take what you need for your personal life.
 Remember to also save up for that fancy new lens you’ve had your eye on.

 Justin Gilbert is a professional photographer with My Pensacola Wedding Photographer.
-With 11 years of professional photography experience around the Gulf Coast area and 5 years af professional wedding photography experience Justin photographs everything from weddings to events to portraits.
+With 11 years of professional photography experience around the Gulf Coast area and five years of professional wedding photography experience, Justin photographs everything from weddings to events to portraits.
 Justin has shot in areas from Gulf Shores to Destin and everywhere in between.
 To learn more about Justin Gilbert’s Pensacola Wedding Photography visit http://www.mypensacolaweddingphotographer.com

 Like This Article?